domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

     _At this point, you can spin up your application and view the generated Swagger JSON at "/swagger/v1/swagger.json."_

-5. Optionally insert the swagger-ui middleware if you want to expose interactive documentation, specifying the Swagger JSON endpoint(s) to power it from.
+5. Optionally, insert the swagger-ui middleware if you want to expose interactive documentation, specifying the Swagger JSON endpoint(s) to power it from.

     ```csharp
     app.UseSwaggerUI(c =>